Program and Activities

 Performing Arts - Campers explore self-expression through music, dance, drama, and performances.

 Recreation - Non-competitive sports & games offered.
 Campers participate in a variety of games, often selected by choice.
-These may include kickball, volley ball, soccer, Frisbee golf, Gaga, and other popular field games.
+These may include kickball, volley ball, soccer, Frisbee golf, Gaga, and other popular field games. *We will be sanitizing equipment between groups.

 Outdoor Living Skills - Campers learn basic outdoor skills, including fire building, outdoor cooking and shelter building.